-The part-time dissertation period is only available as an option for students who have completed at least 60 of their taught module credits as a part-time student.
+^{}The part-time dissertation period is only available as an option for students who have completed at least 60 of their taught module credits as a part-time student.
 We cannot offer a part-time route to students beginning their supervision period in February.
 Please see the Dissertation (7520CATSCI) module handbook for details.

 Students may change from full-time to part-time mode as long as they give two months' notice to the Student Support Officers.
-This is consistent with our Fees Terms and Conditions

-(https://gse.cat.org.uk/index.php/about-us/policies-and-information/category/7-fees-terms-and-conditions), which stipulates either a termly fee or a module-by-module fee, with a minimum of one months' notice for any change to module choices - see Fees Terms and Conditions document for full details.
+This is consistent with our Fees Terms and Conditions (see current student webpage - click here) which stipulates either a termly fee or a module-by-module fee, with a minimum of one months' notice for any change to module choices - see Fees Terms and Conditions document for full details.
 Exceptions to this rule are provided for via a 'Sudden and Severe Change in Circumstances' (SSCC) policy whereby students may apply to change mode or modules suddenly when things go wrong in their lives.
-The SSCC application form can be found here: GSE Forms Hub https://form.123formbuilder.com/4418548/
+The SSCC application form can be found here: GSE Forms Hub.